N Engl J Med June 12, 2003

 Endpoint

-Key result: Vaginal progesterone significantly reduced the rate of preterm birth in women identified with a short cervix on ultrasound.
+Key result: Vaginal progesterone significantly reduced the rate of spontaneous preterm delivery before 34 weeks compared to placebo.

 2016